Dan-in-CA/sip_plugins/README.md

 monthly_adj
 ----------
 Adjust irrigation time each month.
 Requires SIP version 4.1.7 or later.

 mqtt
 ----------
-This is the base mqtt plugin,
+This is the base mqtt plugin.
-it provides a shared MQTT client object for other plugins.
+It provides a shared MQTT client object for other plugins.
 Requires paho mqtt.

 mqtt_get_values
 ----------
 Requires base mqtt plugin.
 Can be used to read SIP's gv.* settings.
 See gv_reference.txt in the SIP folder for a list of settings.

 mqtt_set_values
 ----------
 Requires base mqtt plugin.
 Can be used to change SIP's gv.* settings.
 See gv_reference.txt in the SIP folder for a list of settings.

 mqtt_schedule
 --------------
-Relies on MQTT, subscribes to a control topic and schedules run once programs as command by MQTT.
+Relies on MQTT, subscribes to a control topic and schedules
+run once programs as command by MQTT.

 mqtt_slave
 --------------
-Relies on MQTT, subscribes to a control topic and allows one SIP system to control other SIPs using MQTT.
+Relies on MQTT, subscribes to a control topic and allows
+one SIP system to control other SIPs using MQTT.

 mqtt_zones